How to Detect Code Injection & Process Injection in iOS Apps Using AI

 3. Threat-Events™ ON > In-App Defense

 When this setting is used, Appdome detects and defends against Code Injection (same as Appdome Enforce) and passes Appdome’s Threat-Event™ attack intelligence to the app’s business logic for processing.
-For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Detect Detect Code Injection Intelligence and Control in Mobile Apps.
+For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Detect Code Injection Attack Intelligence and Control in Mobile Apps.

 2. Initiate the build command either by clicking Build My App at the bottom of the Build Workflow (shown in Figure 4) or via your CI/CD as described in Section 2.1.4.